 It was wizardry that brought us to Edinburgh or at least my son’s obsession with them.
-And while the Scottish capital more than delivered in Harry Potter inspired thrills, there’s so much more to love about the historic, and famously festive, city.
+And while the Scottish capital more than delivered in Harry Potter inspired thrills, there’s are so many more things to do in Edinburgh with kids.

 For starters there’s all that gorgeous Georgian architecture, cobbled alleyways, and its famous looming castle.

 There are also gorgeous gardens, sprawling green spaces, funky festivals and a grand gourmet scene.

 The city has high appeal for literary lovers, and not just because of a certain boy wizard.
 Before J.K Rowling, literary luminaries including Robert Louis Stevenson, Kenneth Grahame, J.M.
 Barrie, Sir Arthur Conan Doyle and Sir Walter Scott called the city home, which is why Edinburgh was designated the world’s first UNESCO City of Literature in 2004.

 Movie buffs too also find endless things to do in Edinburgh with kids.
 This celluloid star of a city has appeared in everything from Chariots of Fire to Trainspotting.
 And of course, with a history dating back thousands of years, visiting the ancient fort town is an absolute no-brainer for history buffs.

 And if that’s not enough to whet your appetite to explore, it’s also utterly quirky, kid-friendly, warmly welcoming and loads of fun.
 But don’t take my word for it.
 Here, Raffles (10) and Sugarpuff (7) share their thoughts on Edinburgh by kids.